satogako/Rock-Paper-Scissors-Lizard-Spock-/README.md

     - When the page is displayed in the browser with dark or night mode, then a gray rectangle becomes visible between the two opponents, and if it is removed, the html checker gives an error.
 JavaScript also uses this tag to display a vs.png image.
         ![gray rectangle](assets/images/gray_rectangle.jpg)

-    - This can be solved by rendering the image as a background using CSS.
+    - This can be solved by rendering a vs.png image that uses JavaScript as a background using CSS.

 ## Validator Testing